Anastrepha: Gradient of altitude and habitat

 Species of this genus are found across a wide range of altitude and habitats.
 The gradient of altitude has been documented from 0 - 2.600 m above sea level, but the highest diversity is found below 1,000 m.
 One extreme exception is the morphotype Brazil 1 in the Anastrepha fraterculus complex that attacks peach, apple, cherry and other host in a dry, temperate and high valley system (Valle Sagrado de los Incas, Cusco, Peru) at 2,600 m.
 Common pest species are abundant and found in crops, orchards, backyard trees, and rare species occur in secondary or primary forest, and edges or boundaries of patches of forest between 750–820 m.
 Anastrepha is mainly associated with tropical rainforests, but it is also found in subtropical regions such as southern of Florida.
-However, Anastrepha tehuacana was described and documented from a mojave dessert in Puebla, Mexico, and it feeds on seeds of Euphorbia tehuacana.
+However, Anastrepha tehuacana was described and documented from the Mojave Desert in Puebla, Mexico, and it feeds on seeds of Euphorbia tehuacana.